 Capabilities on par with the competition

 Now I firmly believe that power is not the most important aspect of a console.
 At the end of the day, what determines overall quality of a game system comes down to—huge shock—its games.
-But with that said, since the PS4 and Xbox One have been around for nearly 3 years, I do think that it is important that the NX is overall as technically competent as its competition.
-I’m aware that Sony and Microsoft have announced that more powerful versions of the PS4 and Xbox One are on the way, but the NX should be fine even if it’s just on par with the standard models of those systems.
+But with that said, since the PS4 and Xbox One have been around for nearly 3 years, I do think that it’s important that the NX is overall as technically competent as its competition.
+I’m aware that both Sony and Microsoft have announced that more powerful versions of the PS4 and Xbox One are on the way, but the NX should be fine even if it’s just on par with the standard models of those systems.
 But I’m not just talking about power.
 The NX should also have an adequate amount of storage space.
-People should not have to spend money on external hard drives if they want more memory like they had to for the Wii U. And the online capabilities should also be more robust.
-The online options on the Wii U were quite limited compared to its competition, so Nintendo really needs to overhaul and improve its online system for the NX (but no fees; that’s the one thing they got right).
+People should not have to spend absurd amount of money on external hard drives if they want more memory like they had to for the Wii U. And the online capabilities should also be more robust.
+The online options on the Wii U were quite limited compared to its competitors, so Nintendo really needs to overhaul and improve its online infrastructure for the NX (but no fees; that’s the one thing they got right).
 I’m not telling Nintendo to totally conform to to what its competition is doing, but I do think it’s finally time they stopped playing catch-up and got with the times.

 Decent third-party support